-Seed of Life.
-Starting at 6th level, you may touch any creature as an action, and store any spell from the druid spell list into them, which remains latent until you discharge it with a mental command.
-If the spell’s casting time is more than 1 action, you must also spend the casting time in contact with the target, as well as any required components.
-So long as the seed remains active, you gain a general and vague sense of the well-being of the creature and their physical and mental health, and you may use a reaction at any point to discharge the spell (in reaction to sudden pain or mental distress), although the spell does not specify the particulars of the triggering event.
+Seed of Power.
+Starting at 6th level, you may cast a spell on a target and store it on a creature you touch.
+The spell, if cast this way, does not manifest immediately, and is stored until you discharge it with a mental command.
+The seed remains active for up to 1 hour.

+So long as the seed of power remains active, you gain a general and vague sense of the well-being of the creature and their physical and mental health (such as being rested, excited, pained, etc.), and you may use a reaction at any point to discharge the spell.
+You do not know the nature of the effect, but can tell that the target has been damaged in a certain way.

-If you choose the Lesser Restoration or Greater Restoration spells (or similar effects), the spell can also notify you when the target is affected by a condition the spell would heal or remove (such as death if imbuing revivify).
+If you choose the Lesser Restoration or Greater Restoration spells (or similar effects), the spell can also notify you when the target is affected by a condition the spell would heal or remove (such as death, if casting revivify as a Seed of Power spell).

-The seed remains active for up 24 hours, after which it fades.
-You may also discharge this spell only if the target is within 5 miles of you.
-If you and the target are within similar terrain and there are live plants within 30 feet of both of you (such as being in the same forest or desert), you can discharge the spell at any range so long as the natural terrain is unbroken.
+You may also discharge this spell only if the target is within 5 miles of you, or if both you and the target are in the same terrain, and both have live plants within 30 feet of both of you (such as if being in the same forest or desert).

 You can place up to three seeds per day, and a creature can only benefit from one at any given time.
 This feature has no effect on constructs unless they are plant-based or made of wood.

 Ironbark.
 Starting at 10th level, whenever you heal a creature (including yourself), you may imbue their skin with the resilience of nature.
 If you do, they gain resistance to all non-magical weapon damage for 1 minute, or gain a number of temporary hit points equal to your level.
 A given creature can benefit only once every 24 hours.

-Improved Seed of Life.
-Starting at 14th level, you may imbue up to six seeds of life at once, and can imbue a single target with up to two seeds.
-You can also use an action to see up to a distance of 5 ft. from a creature affected by your Seed of Life, so long as the ability wasn’t discharged yet.
-You have no use of your normal senses while you are perceiving this way.
+Wild Growth.
+Starting at 14th level, whenever you cast a healing sigil from your druid spell list, you can target one additional target, even if the spell specifies only one target.
+The spell must be three levels below your highest spell level.

+Also, a number of times equal to your Spirit modifier (minimum 1), you may use an action to prematurely end a healing sigil spell from the druid spell list.
+If you choose to do this, the target gains the full benefit as if the spell ended normally.

+You regain all uses of this ability when you complete a long rest.